Container for surface source estimates.

 In this case, the source space data corresponds to

-np.dot(kernel, sens_data)
+np.dot(kernel, sens_data).

-, shape (2,)Vertex numbers corresponding to the data.
+list of array, shape (2,)Vertex numbers corresponding to the data.
 The first element of the list contains vertices of left hemisphere and the second element contains vertices of right hemisphere.

 Time point of the first sample in data.